Tire uniformity: Tire uniformity measurement machines

-Tire Uniformity Machines are special-purpose machines that automatically inspect tires for the tire uniformity parameters described above.
+Tire uniformity machines are special-purpose machines that automatically inspect tires for the tire uniformity parameters described above.
 They consist of several subsystems, including tire handling, chucking, measurement rims, bead lubrication, inflation, load wheel, spindle drive, force measurement, and geometry measurement.

 The tire is first centered, and the bead areas are lubricated to assure a smooth fitment to the measurement rims.
 The tire is indexed into the test station and placed on the lower chuck.
 The upper chuck lowers to make contact with the upper bead.
 The tire is inflated to the set point pressure.
 The load wheel advances to contact the tire and apply the set loading force.
 The spindle drive accelerates the tire to the test speed.
 Once speed, force, and pressure are stable, load cells measure the force exerted on the load wheel by the tire.
 The force signal is processed in analog circuitry, and then analyzed to extract the measurement parameters.
-Tires are marked according to various standards that may include RFV high point angle, side of positive conicity, and conicity magnitude.
+Tires are marked according to various standards that may include radial force variation (RFV) high point angle, side of positive conicity, and conicity magnitude.

 Other types of uniformity machines

 There are numerous variations and innovations among several tire uniformity machine makers.
-The standard test speed for tire uniformity machines is 60 rpm of a standard load wheel that approximates 5 miles per hour.
+The standard test speed for tire uniformity machines is 60 r/min of a standard load wheel that approximates 5 miles per hour.
 High speed uniformity machines are used in research and development environments that reach 250 km/h and higher.
 High speed uniformity machines have also been introduced for production testing.
 Machines that combine force variation measurement with dynamic balance measurement are also in use.

 Tire uniformity correction

-Radial and Lateral Force Variation can be reduced at the Tire Uniformity Machine via grinding operations.
-In the Center Grind operation, a grinder is applied to the tread center to remove rubber at the high point of RFV.
+Radial and lateral force variation can be reduced at the tire uniformity machine via grinding operations.
+In the center grind operation, a grinder is applied to the tread center to remove rubber at the high point of radial force variation.
 On the top and bottom tread shoulder grinders are applied to reduce the size of the road contact area, or footprint, and the resulting force variation.
 Top and bottom grinders can be controlled independently to reduce conicity values.
 Grinders are also employed to correct excessive radial run-out.

 Effects of tire variations can also be reduced by mounting the tire in such a way that unbalanced rims and valve stems helps compensate for imperfect tires.

 Geometry measurement systems

-Radial run-out, Lateral run-out, Conicity, and Bulge measurements are also performed on the tire uniformity machine.
+Radial run-out, lateral run-out, conicity, and bulge measurements are also performed on the tire uniformity machine.
 There are several generations of measurement technologies in use.
 These include Contact Stylus, Capacitive Sensors, Fixed-Point Laser Sensors, and Sheet-of-Light Laser Sensors.